 - 12.1 The Licensing Authority has an established working relationship with the Police and other enforcing authorities on enforcement issues.
-This will provide a more efficient deployment of resources targeting high risk premises and activities. - 12.2 This enforcement regime in relation to licensing follows the Government's Regulators' Code in that it follows the basic principles of Openness, Helpfulness, Proportionality and Consistency. - 12.3 Licensed premises are visited by the responsible authorities and the Licensing Authority who carry out targeted inspections to check that the premises licence/certificate is being complied with, to check compliance with other legislation and/or to deal with a complaint that has been received. - 12.4 There are several enforcement options available depending on the outcome of the inspection or investigation of the complaint which includes: - Verbal advice this covers minor complaints/infringements where advice is seen as the most appropriate way to deal with the issue. - Written warning this is a step-up from verbal advice and authorisation holders are given a letter recording the warning given and containing the details of any necessary remedial action.
+This will provide a more efficient deployment of resources targeting high risk premises and activities.
+The Licensing Authority will endeavour to host the Multi-Agency Licensing Enforcement Meetings (MALEM) every 6/8 weeks where all responsible authorities will be invited to attend.
+The MALEM is an essential tool in identifying issues in licensed premises early so interventions can be made and enforcement can be carried out at the appropriate level as soon as possible. - 12.2 This enforcement regime in relation to licensing follows the Government's Regulators' Code in that it follows the basic principles of Openness, Helpfulness, Proportionality and Consistency. - 12.3 Licensed premises are visited by the responsible authorities and the Licensing Authority who carry out targeted inspections to check that the premises licence/certificate is being complied with, to check compliance with other legislation and/or to deal with a complaint that has been received.

-- Action planning this plan will be written down and given to the authorisation holder and Designated Premises Supervisor.
+- 12.4 There are several enforcement options available depending on the outcome of the inspection or investigation of the complaint which includes: - Verbal advice this covers minor complaints/infringements where advice is seen as the most appropriate way to deal with the issue. - Written warning this is a step-up from verbal advice and authorisation holders are given a letter recording the warning given and containing the details of any necessary remedial action. - Action planning this plan will be written down and given to the authorisation holder and Designated Premises Supervisor.
 It explains what actions are required and within what time period, in order to comply with the licensing objectives, specific legislation or conditions.
 It will be regularly reviewed and if the authorisation holder/DPS have complied, the action plan will be terminated.
 If there are areas of non-compliance, the authorisation holder may face prosecution, or their authorisation may be called for a review. - Review when there is evidence to show that the licensing objectives are not being met then the authorisation holder will have to attend a review hearing in front of the Licensing Sub-Committee.
 A decision will be made by the Licensing Authority Sub-Committee based on the evidence put forward as to whether the DPS will be removed and/or the authorisation revoked, suspended, amended or have additional conditions applied. - Prosecution under the Licensing Act, certain offences can be instituted by the Licensing Authority, the Director of Public Prosecutions or the Weights and Measures Authority (Trading Standards).
 In addition, responsible authorities have a wide range of powers to institute prosecution under other specific legislation depending on the nature of evidence found. - Closure several of the responsible authorities have the power to close licensed premises whilst on site if they deem it necessary e.g. the Police, Health & Safety, Environmental Health, Trading Standards and the Fire Service.
 The Licensing Team also have powers to request closure through the Magistrates' Court for continuing unauthorised alcohol sales.